What are hammer toes?

 What can a podiatrist do?

-A podiatrist examines the position of the toes and assesses stress during walking.
+A podiatrist examines the position of the toes and assesses the load during walking.
 Treatment options may include:

-• Advice on shoes with enough room for toes
+- Advice on shoes with enough room for the toes

-• Orthoses or toe pads to relieve the toe and provide correct support
+- Orthoses or toe pieces to relieve the toe and support it correctly

 Recovery

-Rehabilitation focuses on pain reduction, preventing further curvature and improving walking comfort.
-By relieving pressure, providing proper support and performing exercises, symptoms can decrease and the functionality of the toes can be maintained as best as possible.
+Recovery focuses on pain reduction, preventing further curvature and improving walking comfort.
+By relieving pressure, providing proper support and doing exercises, symptoms can decrease and the functionality of the toes can be preserved as much as possible.